-On the other hand, Moon (2013,1) defines reflection as a form of mental processing we use to fulfil a purpose or to achieve some anticipated outcome.
-It is applied to gain a better understanding of relatively complicated or unstructured ideas; and it is largely based on the reprocessing of knowledge, understanding and possibility, emotions that we already possess.
+On the other hand, Moon (2013, 1)’s definition of reflection focuses on form of the mental processing we use when fulfilling a purpose or achieving some anticipated outcome.
+We use the mental form to have an insight into complicated or unstructured ideas; and it is largely based on the reprocessing of knowledge, understanding and possibility, emotions that we already possess.
 Contrary to belief commonly held, Farrell (2008; 2013) brings another dimension of reflective practice.
-He argues that reflective practice in English language teaching occurs when teachers consciously take on the role of reflective practitioner, subject their own beliefs about teaching and learning to critical analysis, take full responsibility for their actions in the classroom, and continue to improve their teaching practice.
+He argues that reflective practice in English language teaching occurs when “ teachers consciously take on the role of reflective practitioner, subject their own beliefs about teaching and learning to critical analysis, take full responsibility for their actions in the classroom, and continue to improve their teaching practice”.
 By engaging in Farrell’s description above, teachers thus inculcate the spirit of development and professionalism (Klu, Mulaudzi, Neeta, Gudlhuza, Makhwathane and Maluleke 2014,11) argue that teacher reflection is a part of professionalism because it informs them about the successes of what they are doing and how they go about rectifying their situation.
-The notion of teacher development is also added by Richards and Rodgers (2007, 8), who argue that in every sphere of his/her work, the chartered educator will be reviewing practice, searching for improvements, turning to reading and research for fresh insights, and relating these to the classroom and the school.”
+The notion of teacher development is also added by Richards and Rodgers (2007, 8), who argue that “ in every sphere of his/her work, the chartered educator will be reviewing practice, searching for improvements, turning to reading and research for fresh insights, and relating these to the classroom and the school.”

 The above annotation clearly indicates that reflection is part of teacher development, and in this case for English language student-educators, it is not an exception.
 The discussion on reflective thinking is based on Dewey ‘s theory of reflective teaching as cited in Zeichner and Liston (2014,14).
 In addition to the springboard of reflection in EFL as the brain product of Dewey’s theory, Liou (2001,17) argues that the notion of reflection encompasses emotions, passions, intuitions, and logical thinking.
 These aspects of reflection are inherent in various types of reflection which an educator may be involved in.
 An educator may be involved in the reflection in action, on action and after action (Yost, Sentner and Forlenza-Bailey 2000; Ward, Suzanne and McCotter 2004; Farrel and Bennis 2013,10).

 There are different purposes and beliefs about reflection (Farrell 2013, 14; Liou 2001, 17).
-However, for the purpose of this study, we chose to focus on critical reflection.
+However, for the purpose of this study, we decided to focus on critical reflection.
 Liou (2001,18) again argues that “critical reflection raises teachers’ awareness about teaching; enables deeper understanding; and triggers positive change”.
 Students who are involved in critical reflective teaching will be informed of the best or appropriate pedagogic practices and have foundations for development.
 We believe that 21st century educators should have the intellectual, moral and critical thinking abilities to meet the challenges typically inherent in schools.

-In agreement with our belief, Farrell’s (2013) study found that critical reflection is very much important in teacher education.
+In agreement with our belief, the finding in Farrell’s (2013) study is that critical reflection forms an integral part of teacher education.
 In addition to the above, Oder (2014,11) conducted a study on teacher’s beliefs about professional teaching.
 His concern is on the application or alignment between the theory and application in the English language classrooms.
-This application of theory involves making connections between concepts, information and theories, and the theorising of practice on the other hand involves developing and understanding its underlying meaning, in order to better understand the nature of language teaching and learning.
-Oder further (2014, 11) argues that language learning is not necessarily a direct consequence of good teaching, but rather depends on the understanding of different learning styles, motivation, background and purposes of learning, and the understanding that teaching needs to be adapted to students.
+It is through the application of the theory that we can make connections between concepts, information and theories.
+We can also draw theory from practice by developing and understanding the underlying meaning of reflection, in order to better understand the nature of language teaching and learning.
+Oder further (2014, 11) argues “ that language learning is not necessarily a direct consequence of good teaching, but rather depends on the understanding of different learning styles, motivation, background and purposes of learning, and the understanding that teaching needs to be adapted to students”.